 Zurich was built from the shores of Lake Zurich and extends to the Limmat River, which holds many points of interest for tourists.

 Upon arrival by train, go through the Banhofplatz, then take the Banhofstrasse – the street from the station – and stroll on this beautiful street to the lake.
 Here you’ll find the museum of Swiss clocks, the Züghusplatz and Paradeplatz, in addition to the Bürkliplatz down the street, which give one a nice overall impression of the city.
-Back on the shores of Lake Zurich, be sure to pause and take in the view of the Alps.
+Back on the shores of Lake Zurich, be sure to pause and take in the view of the Alps (or perhaps you can even try the hiking trails of the Swiss Alps).
 Then return by the bank of the Limmat River.
 It’s lunchtime.

 24 Hours in Zurich: Restaurant Bianchi